 - Attempt all questions.

-- Hard questions left unattempted means you will more easily forget the solution, method or approach after it is explained.
-If you attempt it first, any tips provided at the supervision will stick for longer and help you at the exam.
+- Hard questions left unattempted means you will more easily forget the solution, method or approach after it is explained during the supervision.
+If you struggle with it for a good while, then any tips provided at the supervision will stick for longer and will help you at the exam.
 It is also a prerequisite for improving your academic skills.
-Brainstorm the hard questions at least but don't leave them blank.
+Brainstorm the hard questions at least, but don't leave them blank.

 - Easy questions left unattempted increase the chance of making silly errors and wasting time during an exam or any other stressful scenario.
-Solving easy questions is good practice and helps you gain the peace of mind, confidence and needed background for solving harder questions and being more efficient and relaxed at the exam.
+Solving easy questions is good practice and helps you gain the peace of mind, confidence and needed background for solving harder questions and being more efficient and relaxed is stressful scenarios.
 Make sure you solve all easy questions.

+- Revision supervisions.
 These are optional and happen at the end of the year, before the exams.
 It is assumed you revised the course well beforehand.
 Let me know if you want a revision supervision (if I supervised you or if I am your DoS).
-For a revision supervision I usually ask you to solve 1-2 past exams on your own, then go through them during the supervision.
+For a revision supervision I usually ask you to attempt 1-2 past exams on your own, then go through them with you during the supervision.
 We also cover other questions you gathered while revising.
 Revision supervisions may involve bigger groups and may be longer than 1h.